rackerlabs/support-how-to/content/managed-operations/managed-cloud-service-levels-faq.md

     infrastructure, virtualization layers, operating system, database
     layer, and web server.

+#### What is the service-level pricing model?

+The Managed Cloud pricing model provides greater transparency of your total cloud expense by separating the cost of infrastructure and support.

+The infrastructure rate is based on the number of gigabytes (GB) of random access memory (RAM) used during the billing cycle, and not on the types of server.
+This way, many small servers are the same price as fewer larger servers.

+The support cost, or Service Level Rate, is determined by the total Compute power used.
+The Service Level Rate covers the maintenance and support of all your cloud Compute products (such as servers), and is based on your service level.
+OnMetal servers have a flat hourly rate independent of RAM.
+If you do not meet the minimum Service Level Rate during your billing cycle, the difference is assessed to your account.

+Your service level and support cover all products, but the Service Level Rate is only assessed against Compute products.
+Storage services such as Cloud Files and Cloud Block Storage have no Service Level Rates associated with them.

 #### Can new public-cloud customers choose other service levels?

 No, new customers can choose *only* between Managed Infrastructure or